-Over recent years we have been actively engaged as a College in developing the ways we give feedback to our students.
-Our approach is based on evidence informed best practice and educational research.
-This research is clear - the feedback given to students is the most powerful tool we have to improve learning.
+Over the last 3 years we have been actively engaged as a College in developing the ways we give feedback to our students.
+The educational research is clear - the feedback given to students is the most powerful tool we have to improve learning.